grails-plugins/grails-freemarker/README.md

 ## Known issues

-For Grails 3 has issues with parsing of some grails taglibs, for example `g:form`
+For Grails 3 has issues with parsing of some grails taglibs, for example `@g.form`

 # History
 *3.0.0